Stars and Stripes Forever

 a life beyond compare.

-These patriotic poems will be appreciated by anyone who shares my love for life, liberty, and the pursuit of happiness.
-Whether it’s Independence Day, Veteran’s Day or election day, these poems about America and her people will inspire, uplift, celebrate, and honor the nation.
-(Please email a request to me before using, and be sure to include full copyright information on every copy made.
+These patriotic poems for 4th of July and related holidays are meant to honor our nation.
+They can be appreciated by anyone who shares my love for life, liberty, and the pursuit of happiness.
+Whether it’s Independence Day, Veteran’s Day, election day or another time of year, these poems celebrate America and her people.
+May these patriotic poems for 4th of July and more inspire and uplift this great nation and those who reap its benefits.
+(Please email a request to me before using one of my patriotic poems.
+Be sure to include full copyright information on every copy made.
 For internet use, a link back to this site is required.)

 The flag is meant to symbolize